globaldothealth/isaric/docs/guide.md

 [visit.outcome]
   field = "dsterm"
   description = "Outcome date"

-  values = {
+  [visit.outcome.values]
      1 = "discharged"
      2 = "hospitalised"
      3 = "transferred"
      4 = "death"
      5 = "discharged"
-  }

 ```

 ## Phase descriptors
-Phase descriptors are used within the 'visit' and 'observations' tables to describe which time period within the study the data refers to.
+Phase descriptors are used within the 'observations' table to describe which time period within the study the data refers to.
 One of three descriptors can be used:

-**admission**: Refers to data collected upon patient admission; general patient data (age, gender etc) plus any co-morbidities.
+**admission**: Refers to data collected upon patient admission.
 Any symptoms/observations recorded at admission may refer to the day of admission, or a time-period leading up to the day of hospital admission.

 **study**: Data collected during a single hospital visit.
 Can refer to a single event within the visit period, or something present throughout the time spent in hospital.

-**follow-up**: Data collected during follow-up visits.
+**followup**: Data collected during follow-up visits.
 As with the 'admission' phase, the attribute can refer to the single day of the follow-up survey being completed, or to a time period between hospital discharge and the date of the follow-up form being completed.

 In addition to the three phase descriptors, within the observations table the `duration_type` attribute can be used to distinguish between an 'event', which denotes an observation that occurs once or multiple times within the observation period, or a 'block' to refers to something present within the entire observation period.
 In this case, the observation period is given by the interval between `start_date` and `date`, providing a more specific date range on top of the phase descriptors.